 Taxi

-The use of the Taxi light is mandatory whilst the aircraft is in the tax phase of flight.
+The use of the Taxi light is mandatory whilst the aircraft is in the taxi phase of flight.

 The default taxi posture will be staggered.

 The minimum taxi interval s 150 feet staggered or 300 feet in trail.
 Spacing may be reduced when holding short of or entering the runway.